2025 Solar Incentives Guide for Cathedral City, CA - Tax Credits & Rebates

 Federal Solar Incentives

-Click here to learn more about the new Inflation Reduction Act.
-The easiest way to understand how the new Clean Energy Credit applies to you is to talk with your local Cathedral City solar panel company.
+More information about the new Inflation Reduction Act can be found here.
+The easiest way to understand how the new Clean Energy Credit might apply to you is to speak with your local Cathedral City solar panel installers directly.

 State & Local Solar Incentives